CHSS Advice Line

-Or, if you want to challenge yourself a bit more, aim for around 75 minutes of vigorous activity a week instead.
-This is activity that makes your breathing fast and talking difficult.
-For example, running, playing sport or hiking uphill.
+If you want to challenge yourself a bit more, aim for around 75 minutes of vigorous activity a week instead.
+This is activity that makes your breathing fast and talking difficult – for example, running, playing sports, or hiking uphill.

 If you are 65 or over, on 2 days a week you should choose to do activities that also help with your balance and flexibility.
-Examples include bowls, tai chi, yoga or dancing.
+Examples include bowls, tai chi, yoga, Pilates, or dancing.

-With all exercise, it’s vital that you are patient with yourself.
-You won’t be a marathon runner after a month, but what you will be after consistent exercise is somebody that feels better in and about themselves.
-Start small and watch over time as the changes in your body and mind feel bigger and bigger!
+With all exercise, you need to be patient with yourself.
+You won’t be a marathon runner after a month, but after consistent exercise, you will be somebody who feels better in themselves.
+Start small, and watch over time as the changes in your body and mind multiply!

 Remember to warm up and cool down for each session to avoid injury and ensure that you’re staying consistently active and building healthier fitness habits without interruption.

-Additionally, keep a filled water bottle with or near you at all times and make sure that you’re drinking as often as possible, even if it’s just a lot of small sips.
+Always keep a filled water bottle with or near you, and make sure that you’re drinking as often as possible, even if it’s just a lot of small sips.

 It’s important you don’t overdo it.
 If you start to feel any pain or a lot of discomfort, stop immediately.